BookThinkers/BookThinkers/index.md

 ## What Are We Building For Them?
 (Project Goals)
 ### Overall (By The End of The Semester)
 Deliver an intuitive web-app and native iOS App equipped to serve four core functions for book lovers.
 1. Maintain a personal bookshelf.
-Track the books you've read and enter reviews and notes about key learnings from the book.
+Track the books you've read and enter reviews and notes about key learnings from each book.
 2. Socialize with other booklovers.
 Add friends.
-Follow book influencers.
-Follow their activity.
+Follow book influencers and read their activity.
 3. Create a reminder based retention system to periodicially notify you to reread your book notes to assist with long-term retention.
 4. Gamify the app with badges.